Visiting the Korean DMZ: What It’s Really Like at the Border of North and South Korea

 Imjingak Park

-At the park, you will see historical artifacts and war memorabilia including an old steam locomotive.
-The bullet-riddled train was derailed by bombs in the Korean War and is now exhibited in the park to serve as a reminder of the tragedy.
+Scattered throughout the park are historical artifacts and war relics, including an old steam locomotive.
+The bullet-riddled train was derailed during the Korean War and has been preserved as a poignant reminder of the conflict.

-Regrettably, we were ignorant of this fact during our visit, so we happily took photos in front of what we assumed was just an old train, without knowing its significance.
+Regrettably, we didn’t know this during our visit.
+We happily posed for photos in front of what we assumed was just an old train, completely unaware of its historical significance.

 Bridge of Freedom

-Also within the Imjingak Park is the Bridge of Freedom, across which 12,773 South Korean war prisoners crossed to return from the North near the end of the Korean War in 1953.
+Also within Imjingak Park is the Bridge of Freedom, across which 12,773 South Korean prisoners of war returned from the North near the end of the Korean War in 1953.

-Like the rest of Imjingak Park, the Bridge of Freedom carries both a reminder of a devastating past as well as a hope for a better future.
+Like the rest of Imjingak Park, the Bridge of Freedom serves as both a reminder of a devastating past and a symbol of hope for a more peaceful future.

 The Third Tunnel

-Our next destination was the 3rd Infiltration Tunnel (also known as The Third Tunnel of Aggression), which is one of the four known subterranean passages in the DMZ area.
+Our next stop was the Third Infiltration Tunnel (also known as the Third Tunnel of Aggression), one of the four known infiltration tunnels discovered beneath the Korean DMZ.

-I’d highly recommend wearing comfortable shoes and bringing a bottle of water with you for this part of the tour.
+I’d highly recommend wearing comfortable shoes and bringing a bottle of water, as the walk can be more physically demanding than it looks.

 DMZ Theater & Exhibition Hall

-After coming out of the tunnel, you will have some time to explore the DMZ Exhibition Hall, which is located within the DMZ Museum area.
+After coming out of the tunnel, we had some time to explore the DMZ Exhibition Hall, located within the DMZ Museum complex.

 Dora Observatory

-Since being opened to the public in January 1987, Dora Observatory has become one of the most popular attractions in the DMZ as it allows visitors to peek into what is possibly the most mysterious country on Earth.
+Since opening to the public in January 1987, Dora Observatory has become one of the DMZ’s most popular attractions, offering visitors a rare glimpse into what is possibly the world’s most isolated country.

-For a small fee, you can use the telescopes to look at North Korea’s propaganda village called Kijong-dong.
-If you’ve got sharp eyes, you may be able to find the Kim Il-sung Statue and the 160-metre-tall flagpole (the fourth tallest in the world).
+For a small fee, you can use the telescopes to look toward North Korea’s propaganda village, Kijong-dong.

-I didn’t see any of these landmarks, but I did spot a few North Koreans going about (or pretending to go about) their daily lives.
+I didn’t manage to spot either of those landmarks, but I did see a few North Koreans going about (or perhaps pretending to go about) their daily lives.

 Dorasan Station

-This station was initially constructed with the intention of connecting South Korea’s railway system to North Korea and hopefully the rest of Asia.
-However, it did not come to fruition as the tension between the two countries continued to rise.
+The station was originally built with the hope of connecting South Korea’s railway network to North Korea and, eventually, the rest of Asia.

 Joint Security Area (JSA)

-If you take the full-day tour, you will get to visit the Joint Security Area (JSA), which according to many people, is the ultimate highlight of the tour.
+If you take the full-day tour, you’ll get to visit the Joint Security Area (JSA), which many people consider the highlight of the entire experience.

-Also known as the “Truce Village” or Panmunjom, it is the exact place where peace negotiations were carried out between two Korean leaders and top aides in 1951, which eventually led to the Armistice Agreement.
+Also known as the “Truce Village” or Panmunjom, it is the site where armistice negotiations during the Korean War took place, eventually leading to the signing of the Korean Armistice Agreement in 1953.

-Since then, it has been the site for numerous diplomatic engagements between the two nations.
+Since then, it has been the setting for numerous diplomatic meetings between North and South Korea, including several historic inter-Korean summits.

-What makes the JSA attractive to visitors is that it’s the only place in South Korea where you can safely see North Korean soldiers up close.
-You can even legally step into North Korea!
+What makes the JSA so fascinating is that it’s the only place where visitors can get remarkably close to North Korean soldiers.

-Although the JSA is the highlight of the tour for most people, sometimes you might just have to skip it due to time or budget constraints, or because it’s fully booked (you have to book it a few days or sometimes weeks in advance, especially in the peak season).
+Although the JSA is the highlight of the tour for many people, you may have to skip it due to limited availability or temporary closures.

-We chose to skip the JSA for our half-day tour, because to be honest, we didn’t do much research before booking the tour and had no idea what the JSA was.
-So, after Dorasan Station, we made our back to Seoul, stopping at the Korean Ginseng Center before being dropped off at Seoul City Hall.
+After visiting Dorasan Station, we headed back to Seoul, stopping briefly at the Korean Ginseng Center before being dropped off at Seoul City Hall.

-This is an important thing to know because the JSA imposes a very strict dress code on all its visitors.
-You may not be granted entry if you fail to comply.
+This is an important thing to know, as the JSA enforces a very strict dress code for all visitors.
+You may be denied entry if you do not comply.

-Here are the types of clothes that are not allowed in the JSA:
+Here are some types of clothing that are not allowed in the JSA:

 - Sleeveless or midriff-baring tops